-Hodgkins Disease Hodgkins DiseaseRelated Tools & References « Back to Hodgkins Disease Index Sorted Alphabetically A-Z Sort by popularity Advance Medical Directives Chest Pain Chills Chronic Cough Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Excessive Sweating (Hyperhidrosis) Fatigue Fever How to Choose a Doctor Itching Shortness of Breath (Dyspnea) Swollen Lymph Nodes Weakness Weight Loss Sorted by Popularity (as on MedicineNet) Sort alphabetically Itching Shortness of Breath (Dyspnea) Weakness Chills Fatigue Chest Pain Weight Loss Excessive Sweating (Hyperhidrosis) Swollen Lymph Nodes Chronic Cough Fever How to Choose a Doctor Advance Medical Directives Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Hodgkin's Disease by Our Doctors Related Diseases & Conditions 23 articles Swollen Lymph Nodes Lymph nodes help the body's immune system fight infections.
+Hodgkins Disease Hodgkins DiseaseRelated Tools & References « Back to Hodgkins Disease Index Sorted Alphabetically A-Z Sort by popularity Advance Medical Directives Chest Pain Chills Chronic Cough Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Excessive Sweating (Hyperhidrosis) Fatigue Fever How to Choose a Doctor Itching Shortness of Breath (Dyspnea) Swollen Lymph Nodes Weakness Weight Loss Sorted by Popularity (as on MedicineNet) Sort alphabetically Itching Shortness of Breath (Dyspnea) Chills Weakness Fatigue Weight Loss Chest Pain Swollen Lymph Nodes Chronic Cough Excessive Sweating (Hyperhidrosis) How to Choose a Doctor Fever Doctor: Checklist to Take To Your Doctor's Appointment Advance Medical Directives Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Hodgkin's Disease by Our Doctors Related Diseases & Conditions 23 articles Swollen Lymph Nodes Lymph nodes help the body's immune system fight infections.
 Causes of swollen lymph nodes (glands) may include infection (viral, bacterial, fungal, parasites).
-Leukemia Leukemia is a type of cancer of the blood cells in which the growth and development of the blood cells are abnormal.
+Diarrhea Diarrhea is a change is the frequency and looseness of bowel movements.
+Cramping, abdominal pain, and the sensation of rectal urgency are all symptoms Leukemia Leukemia is a type of cancer of the blood cells in which the growth and development of the blood cells are abnormal.
 Strictly speaking, leukemia should Itching Itching can be a common problem.
 Itches can be localized or generalized.
-There are many causes of itching to include: infection (jock itch, vaginal itch), Diarrhea Diarrhea is a change is the frequency and looseness of bowel movements.
-Cramping, abdominal pain, and the sensation of rectal urgency are all symptoms Night Sweats Night sweats are severe hot flashes that occur at night and result in a drenching sweat.
+There are many causes of itching to include: infection (jock itch, vaginal itch), Night Sweats Night sweats are severe hot flashes that occur at night and result in a drenching sweat.
 In order to distinguish night sweats that arise from medical causes Hair Loss There are many causes of scalp hair loss.
-This featured article covers the common ones such as patchy hair loss (alopecia areata, trichotillomania, and Chest Pain Chest pain is a common complaint by a patient in the ER.
-Causes of chest pain include broken or bruised ribs, pleurisy, pneumothorax, shingles, pneumonia, Fever Although a fever technically is any body temperature above the normal of 98.6 degrees F. (37 degrees C.), in practice a person is usually not considered Non-Hodgkin's Lymphoma Non-Hodgkin's lymphoma is cancer of the lymphatic system, a vital part of the body's immune system.
-Symptoms include swollen lymph nodes, fever, night Melanoma Melanoma is a type of skin cancer which begins in skin cells called melanocytes and affects more than 53,600 people in the United States each year.
-These Floaters Eye floaters are deposits or condensation that forms in the eye's vitreous humor.
-These deposits cast shadows on the retina, and as the eye moves, the Fatigue Fatigue can be described in various ways.
+This featured article covers the common ones such as patchy hair loss (alopecia areata, trichotillomania, and Fever Although a fever technically is any body temperature above the normal of 98.6 degrees F. (37 degrees C.), in practice a person is usually not considered Floaters Eye floaters are deposits or condensation that forms in the eye's vitreous humor.
+These deposits cast shadows on the retina, and as the eye moves, the Non-Hodgkin's Lymphoma Non-Hodgkin's lymphoma is cancer of the lymphatic system, a vital part of the body's immune system.
+Symptoms include swollen lymph nodes, fever, night Chest Pain Chest pain is a common complaint by a patient in the ER.
+Causes of chest pain include broken or bruised ribs, pleurisy, pneumothorax, shingles, pneumonia, Melanoma Melanoma is a type of skin cancer which begins in skin cells called melanocytes and affects more than 53,600 people in the United States each year.
+These Nausea and Vomiting Nausea is an uneasiness of the stomach that often precedes vomiting.
+Nausea and vomiting are not diseases, but they are symptoms of many conditions.
+The Fatigue Fatigue can be described in various ways.
 Sometimes fatigue is described as feeling a lack of energy and motivation (both mental and physical).
-The causes Nausea and Vomiting Nausea is an uneasiness of the stomach that often precedes vomiting.
-Nausea and vomiting are not diseases, but they are symptoms of many conditions.
-The Stress Stress occurs when forces from the outside world impinge on the individual.
+The causes Cancer Cancer is a disease caused by an abnormal growth of cells, also called malignancy.
+It is a group of 100 different diseases, and is not contagious.
+Cancer Stress Stress occurs when forces from the outside world impinge on the individual.
 Stress is a normal part of life.
 However, over-stress, can be harmful.
-There Cancer Cancer is a disease caused by an abnormal growth of cells, also called malignancy.
-It is a group of 100 different diseases, and is not contagious.
-Cancer Tumor (Grade) Tumor grade is a system used to classify cancer cells in how likely the tumor is to grow, and how abnormal they look under a microscope.
-Tumor grade is Stem Cells Stem cells are referred to as undifferentiated cells due to the fact that they have not yet committed to a developmental path to form specific organ tissue.
-Cancer Risk Factors Though it's difficult to say why some people develop cancer while others don't, research shows that certain risk factors increase a person's odds of developing Eosinophilic Fasciitis Eosinophilic fasciitis is a skin disease that causes thickening and inflammation of the skin and fascia.
+There Stem Cells Stem cells are referred to as undifferentiated cells due to the fact that they have not yet committed to a developmental path to form specific organ tissue.
+Tumor (Grade) Tumor grade is a system used to classify cancer cells in how likely the tumor is to grow, and how abnormal they look under a microscope.
+Tumor grade is Cancer Risk Factors Though it's difficult to say why some people develop cancer while others don't, research shows that certain risk factors increase a person's odds of developing Eosinophilic Fasciitis Eosinophilic fasciitis is a skin disease that causes thickening and inflammation of the skin and fascia.
 Symptoms include redness, warmth, and hardening Fitness Regular physical activity can reduce the risk of disease.
 Regular exercise can also reduce the symptoms of stress and anxiety.
 There are fitness programs Cancer Fatigue Cancer fatigue is a lack of energy that is caused by cancer or cancer treatment, including chemotherapy, radiation, biological therapy, or bone marrow Teens Teenagers recognize that they are developmentally between child and adult.
 Teen health prevention includes maintaining a healthy diet, exercising regularly, Cancer Pain Cancer pain results from the tumor pressing on nerves or invading bones or organs.
-Cancer treatments like chemotherapy, radiation, or surgery can also Medications 2 articles Procedures & Tests 10 articles Pictures, Images & Quizzes 0 articles Doctor's & Expert's Views 6 articles Health News 5 articles Health Features 1 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!
+Cancer treatments like chemotherapy, radiation, or surgery can also Medications 2 articles Procedures & Tests 10 articles Pictures, Images & Quizzes 3 articles Doctor's & Expert's Views 6 articles Health News 5 articles Health Features 1 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!